srmainwaring/asv_wave_sim/README.md

 ## Installation

-We suppose the Ignition source has been cloned to a developer workspace `~/ign_ws/src`.
+We suppose the Gazebo source has been cloned to a developer workspace `~/gz_ws/src`.

-### Build Ignition
+### Build Gazebo

 On macOS you can build with the `RPATH` settings disabled.
 This allows you to run Gazebo from the install directory without having to disable SIP.
-From `~/ign_ws` run:
+From `~/gz_ws` run:

 ```bash
 colcon build --merge-install --cmake-args \